 The MAP assessment measures each student’s reading and mathematical achievement level and growth throughout the year and from one year to the next.
 It also compares student performance to students in the same grade in District 205 and across the nation.
 The computer individualizes the test for each student; a question’s difficulty is based on how well the student has answered all previous questions.

 The tests are administered on-line three times a year in fall, winter, and spring.
-All 2nd - 8th grade students are assessed in reading and math in both the fall and the spring.
-Some students may also be assessed in the winter.
+All 2nd - 8th grade students are assessed in reading and math in both the fall and the winter.
+Some students may also be assessed in the spring.

 For more information:

-ISAT is a State mandated achievement test that measures a student’s learning in relation to the Illinois Learning Standards .
-Assessments in reading and mathematics are administered over several days to grades three through eighth grade at the beginning of March.
-Science is tested in fourth and seventh grades.
+PARCC is a State mandated achievement test that measures a student’s learning in relation to the New Illinois Learning Standards .
+This assessments of English language arts and mathematics is administered in grades three through eight and once in high school..

-PLAN, a “pre-ACT” test, helps tenth graders measure their current academic development, explore career/training options, and make plans for the remaining years of high school and post-graduation years.
-Students take the test during the fall of their sophomore year.
+PLAN, a “pre-ACT” test, helps ninth graders measure their current academic development, explore career/training options, and make plans for the remaining years of high school and post-graduation years.
+Students take the test during the fall of their freshman year.

-Prairie State Achievement Examination (PSAE/ACT) is required by the State of Illinois for high school graduation.
-All students classified as juniors take the ACT and PSAE.
-The ACT assessment is the final test in the series of Explore-Plan-ACT.
+ACT The ACT assessment is the final test in the series of Explore-Plan-ACT.
 It measures the skills necessary for college coursework in reading, mathematics, science, and writing.
-The Workkeys assessment measures a student’s learning in relation to the Illinois Learning Standards in reading, writing, mathematics, science and social science.
-Students take the tests in early April.
+Students take the tests in the spring of junior year.